GabrielMorring/cse210-02-hilo/README.md

 The Director class will have the properties of:
 1 gameDeck: the deck of cards to draw from
-2 score: the score the points the player will earn or lose 3 totalScore: the total points of the player
+2 score: the points the player will earn or lose
+3 totalScore: the total points of the player
+4 isPlaying: whether the  game is playing or not
+5 currentCard: the card that is drawn
+6 prevCard: the last card that was drawn

+The Director class will have the methods of:
+1 StartGame: starts and runs the game
+2 DrawCard: draws a card from the deck and makes currentCard it, and prevcard the last card.

 The Deck class will be the deck of cards.